JeffDeCola/my-go-examples/encryption-decryption/aes-cbc/README.md

 ## HOW IT WORKS

-* plainText should be multiple of AES block size, else padding may be used.
+* plainText should be multiple of AES block size, else padding may be used
-* The IV value should be equal to AES block size.
+* The IV value should be equal to AES block size
 * Encryption but not message integrity

 For simplicity I did not include the nonce in the cipherText.